Crypto, Disruption, Economics, Finance, Latest, Markets

 The Trump administration launched a trade war against China to minimize its dominance in the global economy.
 Furthermore, the incoming Biden administration has started a coalition approach with NATO allies over direct retaliation to suppress China and Russia’s geopolitical dominance [15].

-The geopolitical tension will likely continue as China sets to overtake the US position as the largest economy in 2028 [16].
+The geopolitical tension will likely continue as China sets out to overtake the US as the largest economy in 2028 [16].
 The condition will reduce the US and its allies’ influence globally and increase China and Russia’s dominance.
 Therefore, the geopolitical balance will shift to the East and create a new world order if the trend continues.

 9. Brick-and-mortar struggle